<

 Brian Thomas Jr., Jacksonville Jaguars (86.4% rostered, 52.9% started)

-Thomas was on fire, scoring 22+ fantasy points in his two previous games against the Texans and Colts.
+Thomas was on fire, scoring 22 or more fantasy points in his two previous games against the Texans and Colts.
 However, he scored a season-low 5.7 points against the Bears on Sunday.
 That's the bad news.
 The good news?
 There's still plenty to be optimistic about.
-Thomas has seen eight or more targets in three of his last four games.
-Also, the only Jaguars player who's run more routes over the last four games is Gabe Davis.
+Thomas has seen eight or more targets in three of his past four games.
+Also, the only Jaguars player to run more routes over the past four games is Gabe Davis.
 Despite the quiet outing, the rookie remains Jacksonville's most talented receiver with the athleticism to produce elite fantasy numbers.
 He's still a WR2 and should bounce back in Week 5, especially if Patriots corner Christian Gonzalez shadows Christian Kirk.

 Keep 'em rostered